How to implement conditional (if/else) dynamic display of content and layout in a template?

 • Any condition is met: {% if condition1 or condition2 %}

-• The condition is not met: {% if not condition %}You can also combine these operators and use parentheses to clarify the precedence, for example:{% if (condition1 and condition2) or condition3 %}.
+• The condition is not met: {% if not condition %}You can also combine these operators and use parentheses to specify the precedence, for example:{% if (condition1 and condition2) or condition3 %}.

-Q3: Can I dynamically display some content or layout based on the current page URL?A3: Yes, although the document does not directly provide a tag to get the current URL, it is common for CMS to provide a global variable or method to get the current page URL and request parameters (query parameters).
-Suppose Anqi CMS provides a namedurlParamsThe global object to obtain URL parameters, you can judge like this:
+Q3: Can I dynamically display certain content or layout based on the current page URL?A3: Yes, although the document does not directly provide a tag to get the current URL, it is usually that CMS provides a global variable or method to get the current page URL, request parameters (query parameters).
+Assuming that Anqi CMS provides a namedurlParamsUse the global object to obtain URL parameters, you can judge like this:

 • {% if urlParams.category_id == "5" %}(Determine if the URL contains)category_id=5this parameter)